Blog Post

 Electrocution or arc flashes can cause fatal consequences when working near electricity or when using electrical appliances.
 Regular testing of your commercial appliances can highlight safety issues and safeguard your staff.

-Is It A Legal Requirement To Test & Tag Electrical Equipment?
+Is It A Legal Requirement To Test And Tag Electrical Equipment?

 It is a legal requirement to ensure electrical equipment is electrically safe and maintained in a safe condition (this includes all NEW appliances when first introduced into service unless supplied through an electrically safe RCD, or portable residual current device (PRCD) which itself has a current tag).